-Pristine Private School is widely regarded as one of the best value UK curriculum based schools in Dubai.
+Pristine Private School is widely regarded as one of the best value UK curriculum-based schools in Dubai.
 However, a lack of transparency when it comes to published results from external examinations make measuring its performance against its peers somewhat difficult.

 The story so far...

 However, it should be borne in mind that Pristine Private School (PPS) does not publish its IGCSE and A Level results, so how well students perform academically in external exams is not known.
 The school does provide a list of university destinations, but there is no reference as to when students entered tertiary education.

 Set up in 1982, PPS is one of the older UK curriculum, but largely Indian staffed, schools in Dubai.
 The Founder, Shahida Salam, is clearly very much still involved with the school.
 The Principal has been with the school since 2015.

-Pristine Private School currently provides an education for approximately 1,500 boys and girls from FS1 to Year 13.
+Pristine Private School currently provides an education for approximately 1,520 boys and girls from FS1 to Year 13.
 The demographic of the school is dominated by students from Pakistani families; with significant numbers from the Philippines and Sri Lanka.
 In total, close to 50 different nationalities are represented at the school.

-Students from Year 7 follow the Cambridge Secondary 1 Programme.
+Students from Year 7 follow the Cambridge Lower Secondary Programme.
 The MOE framework is used for Islamic Education and Arabic.
-Students cover a range of core subjects including Arabic, Islamic Education, English, Mathematics, Science, Humanities, Art, PE, Modern Foreign Languages and Values Education.
+Students cover a range of core subjects including Arabic, Islamic Education, English, Mathematics, Science, Humanities, Art, PE, Modern Foreign Languages (French or Urdu) and Values Education.
 ICT is an integral part of all curriculum areas including dedicated ICT lessons .

 The Senior School Programme is provided to students in Years 9 to 13.
 PPS aims to provide "a challenging course that leads to development of successful learners who are confident enough to become global citizens of tomorrow.
 The Senior School provides a vibrant and stimulating environment, where students continue with academic challenges whilst preparing for the independence of university, further education or employment".

 In June 2019, Cambridge International Education (the curriculum and Examination Board for the Cambridge Secondary curriculum and IGCSE) announced that a team of year 10 students from Pristine Private School had won the Cambridge Upper Secondary Science Competition for the Middle East and North Africa region.

 The competition was open to schools, in which teams of students studying for Cambridge IGCSEs investigated their own choice of scientific topics.
 The winning project involved investigating the water purity level by filtration using carbon filter.
 The aim of the competition, held for the first time in 2019, was to give learners the chance to develop their passion for science, while also developing their skills in collaboration, communication, innovation and creativity.